Most people strongly believe they are just, virtuous, and moral; yet regard the average person as distinctly less so.“

 Source : The Illusion of Moral Superiority Social Psychological and Personality Science, Volume: 8 issue: 6, page(s): 623-631

-A comprehensive study from Royal Holloway, University of London, conducted in 2016 concluded that :
+A quote from a comprehensive study from Royal Holloway, University of London, conducted in 2016, which concluded that :

 The effect is so prevalent that the research team ask if the illusion might have evolved due to some evolutionary benefit.
 If there is one, it has yet to be explained how it arose and why it is so ubiquitous.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)